 Caroline Franks was raised in Salisbury, MD.
 She graduated with a bachelor’s degree in chemistry from the University of North Carolina at Wilmington with a minor in mathematics.
 Caroline completed her PhD in chemistry at the University of Virginia where she developed and implemented mass spectrometry-based methods to study the function of lipid enzyme diacylglycerol kinase.
 She is now pursuing a fellowship in clinical chemistry at Washington University in St. Louis.
 Outside of work, Caroline enjoys hanging out with her dog Ruthie and exploring local parks.

-Tiffany Chen, MD
+Anne Chen, MD

 Laboratory Genetics & Genomics